kexiZeroing/FE-Learning-notes/doc/learn-vue.md

 ```

 ## Vue 语法
+Updates, tips & opinions from the maintainers of Vue.js: https://blog.vuejs.org

 ### computed and watch
 Computed properties are a calculated result of its dependent values (data properties, props).
 They are used whenever you have some data and need to transform it before using it in the template.
 In this case, creating a computed property is the best thing because **it’s cached**.
 They should not have any side effects and they have to be synchronous.